 - If all your efforts at having a civil relationship fails and you become afraid for your safety don’t hesitate to take out a restraining order or contact the domestic abuse hotline at 1−800−799-72533.

 There is no shame in setting hard, cold boundaries and legally removing yourself from the vicinity of someone who is hell-bent on making your life miserable.

-Effort on your part to build a new and productive relationship with your ex will help all involved in the healing process and to move forward with their lives.
+Efforts on your part to build a new and productive relationship with your ex will help all involved in the healing process and move forward with their lives.
 If your effort is thwarted, you should accept the reality of the situation…you do not have an ex that is interested in anything other than being angry.
-Move on, cut ties, do not engage when your buttons are pushed and send him/her a clear and loud message…if you can’t behave reasonably, I will have nothing to do with you.
+Move on, cut ties, do not engage when your buttons are pushed, and send him/her a clear and loud message…if you can’t behave reasonably, I will have nothing to do with you.

-The decision to divorce is usually an emotional decision
+The decision to divorce is usually an emotional decision.

 More often than not, those who divorce do so because their emotions are driving that decision.
 I personally feel that those emotions should be explored with eyes wide open.
 Divorce doesn’t rid us of negative emotions.
 If anything, divorce can heap more negativity on top of the emotions we are already experiencing.